 - Mail samples in a padded mailer or box to protect against crushing.

 - Please include the form with your sample.

-Human Parasites: We will not examine skin, scabs, excrement or urine for other bodily fluids for insects or mites.
+Human Parasites: We will not examine skin, hair, scabs, excrement or urine or other bodily fluids for insects or mites.
 Scabies and other potential parasites must be diagnosed by a medical doctor.
 We can identify the following human parasites: ticks, lice, fleas, bird mites and bed bugs.
 Small insects and mites must be taped to a white sheet of paper and circled.

 Help For Those Outside of Iowa